nicolai5965/Ai_Financial_Assistant/backend/BACKEND_DOCS.md

     - `type` (query): Type of financial data (income, balance, cash_flow, ratios, all)
     - `period` (query, optional): Period (annual, quarterly, default: annual)
   - **Response**: Financial data in a structured JSON format

+### 2. Market Hours Endpoint
+- **`/api/stocks/market-hours`** (POST): Retrieves current market hours status for a specific ticker
+  - **Request Body**:
+    ```json
+    {
+      "ticker": "AAPL"  // Stock ticker symbol
+    }
+    ```
+  - **Response**:
+    ```json
+    {
+      "ticker": "AAPL",
+      "is_market_open": true,  // Whether the market is currently open
+      "exchange": "NYSE",      // The exchange where the ticker is traded
+      "next_state": "close",   // Next state change (open or close)
+      "next_state_change": "2023-06-15T20:00:00Z",  // ISO timestamp of next state change
+      "seconds_until_change": 14400,  // Seconds until the next state change
+      "current_time": "2023-06-15T16:00:00Z"  // Current time in ISO format
+    }
+    ```
+  - **Error Handling**:
+    - Returns 404 if ticker is not found
+    - Returns 500 for server-side errors

+### 4. Error Handling in API Services
+In the development process of market hours functionality, we encountered several error scenarios that required careful handling:

+1. **404 API Endpoint Errors**: When first implementing the market hours functionality, we encountered a 404 error because the frontend was not correctly using the established API URL pattern.
+This was fixed by:
+   - Adding a proper API service function for market hours in the stock.js file
+   - Using the centralized API_URL configuration instead of hardcoded paths
+   - Following the same error handling pattern used in other API functions

+2. **Data Validation Errors**: When handling market hours data, we need to validate that:
+   - The exchange for a ticker is correctly identified
+   - Fallback to a default exchange (NYSE) if unknown
+   - Handle cases where the market calendar for an exchange is not available

+3. **Time Zone Handling**: Market hours calculation requires careful time zone handling:
+   - All times are converted to UTC for consistency
+   - Market open/close times need to respect exchange-specific time zones
+   - Countdown calculations must account for time zone differences

+4. **Edge Cases**:
+   - Handling weekends and holidays (non-trading days)
+   - Finding the next trading day when markets are closed
+   - Handling markets that span midnight (cross-day trading sessions)

+These error handling strategies are implemented in both the backend MarketHoursTracker and the API endpoint response formatting.

+### Additional Dependencies for Market Hours Tracking

+#### 1. pandas_market_calendars
+- **Purpose**: Provides accurate exchange calendars for different stock markets around the world.
+- **Features**:
+  - Contains trading calendars for major exchanges (NYSE, NASDAQ, LSE, etc.)
+  - Handles holidays, early closings, and special trading days
+  - Provides API for querying market open/close times
+  - Manages time zone conversions between exchanges
+- **Integration**:
+  - Used by the MarketHoursTracker class to determine trading schedules
+  - Key dependency for market hours countdown functionality
+  - Added to requirements.txt to ensure availability

+#### 2. Python Standard Library Dependencies for Market Hours
+- **datetime**: Used for date and time handling in market hours calculations
+- **pytz**: Used for time zone conversions between different market exchanges
+- **typing**: Used for type hints to improve code quality and IDE support